Interfaith and Peace Education

 The option of communities living parallel lives precludes the existence of a real inter-religious dialogue.
 Basic inter-religious dialogue is tremendously important in establishing peaceful relations, where attention is given to what others have to say, but it cannot solve all the problems.
 If we define others as respectable, worthy to learn from, albeit essentially different persons, we loose the capacity to have a global vision of humankind, of its fundamental oneness beneath individual specificities.
 We must understand how those two conceptions of perception are different.

 You all know that political strife is probably the main reason behind a number of tensions, difficulties, in inter-community relationships presently in France, and that is the reason why reenforcing ethnic or religious identity may prove dangerous.
 We strive to persuade people, essentially young people, for this problem is more present among them, that Islam, while contributing to their identity, is in no way the very foundation of it.
 If we allow the search for identity to stray, it may bring along strifes and conflicts, and in any case the fundamental value which is humanity will be lost.
 Along with it will be lost too the notion of citizenship, the connivance of persons having grown in the same culture, fighting for common values.
 The conception of humankind as a regrouping of communities allows those communities to maintain different values while living peacefully alongside each other, but what we really want to emphasise are precisely values common to all communities, which we regard as primordial values.
 The specificities of different communities should surely be respected, but only while taking a backseat to common values.
 We must first work to discover those values we have in common, and then only explore the differences between communities, learning mutual respect of those differences.
+Some of us create our own jobs to be able to support our families and ensure they are okay.
+Those of us who use these methods may look for help when it comes to financial issues, for example, taking out loans as a way to get help with any problems with our finances. – learn about guarantor loans here.

 Land of Europe’s main current project is a summer learning session for young people of all social, cultural and religious backgrounds.
 It is now in its inevitably lengthy preparation phase, and will be held in 2004.
 What is the goal of this summer session?
 It is to rediscover our common experience.
 There is still much work to be done to attain that goal.
 Yes, there is still much work to be done before all our common memories are united.
 You know that many French citizens have ancestors who went through difficult, tragic situations.
 It would be in bad taste to try to distinguish a hierarchy of misery, so I cite randomly three of those groups of citizens: young Jews whose forefathers were victims of Shoah crimes, descendants of colonised North-Africans, and descendants of black slaves.
 We must realise that we have these memories in common.